ElAdokin/Sudoku/README.md

 # Sudoku Game (Unity WebGL)

 A browser-based Sudoku game developed with Unity and deployable via WebGL technology.
+For testing you can play it at https://nicolascasal.com

 ## 🎮 Features